omnicasa/Omnicasa.Mobile.BlinkID/README.md

-c### This repository only implements the binding project; the version for Xamarin.Forms/NET MAUI has not been published yet.
+### This repository only implements the binding project; the version for Xamarin.Forms/NET MAUI has not been published yet.
+You can find those packages below on the nuget(preview version)

 ## BlinkID for iOS
 Xamarin-iOS: [![NuGet Badge](https://buildstats.info/nuget/Omnicasa.Mobile.BlinkID.iOS)](https://www.nuget.org/packages/Omnicasa.Mobile.BlinkID.iOS/)